noorvir/noorvir.github.io/_posts/2018-03-31-TSDF-Fusion-with-a -Robot-Arm.md

 The results of applying such a remapping operation are visualised in (*Figure 13b*).
 In comparison, the nearest neighbour interpolation (*Figure13c*) smoothed with a median filter has pronounced distortions at the edges (*Figure13d*) when compared to the edge-aware interpolation.
-The median filter dialates already distorted edges, creating spurious data.
+The median filter also dialates already distorted edges, creating spurious data.

 Our custom interpolation on the other-hand strikes a balance between edge-preserving warping, smoothing and accurate interpolation.